cciw-uk/cciw.co.uk/docs/services.rst

   * Added necessary permissions

-* This ruleset and all rules was later recreated via a script, but it is easiest to setup notification using the console.
+* This ruleset and all rules were later recreated via a script, but it is easiest to setup notifications using the console.

 * In Amazon SNS, for topic ses-incoming-notification: